Blackture/mdscript/README.md

+# MDScript
+## About
+- The abbr. mdscript means "minecraft datapack script" and makes coding minecraft function more like normal code

 # README
 ## This is the README for your extension "mdscript"
 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: